m-theory-io/chariot-ecosystem/docs/BUILD_QUICK_REFERENCE.md

 ## Prerequisites

 - Docker with buildx support
-- knapsack repo as sibling directory: `../knapsack/`
+- Vendored knapsack libraries checked into `services/go-chariot/knapsack-library/lib/`
-- Pre-built libraries in `../knapsack/knapsack-library/lib/`
+- Optional (only if you need to rebuild the CGO artifacts): the upstream knapsack repo as `../knapsack/` plus its `make build-all-platforms` target (see `docs/notes/KNAPSACK_INTEGRATION_COMPLETE.md`)

 ## Build Commands